[Chapter Seven: Jewish Kingdoms―Israel and the House of David]

 Circa 3231 BC: The founding of Sais

-Clearly, the present Athens was not founded in the year 3565 BC—there is no archaeological evidence of such a city at its current site—though this date could refer to the establishment of an outpost of the North African kingdom somewhere on the European mainland or perhaps on Crete.
-3231 BC could very well be the date of the establishment of a colony of the Saharan kingdom on the banks of the Nile.
-The Atlantean War, which we have identified with the Amazon War (ca 3129–?) described by Diodorus of Sicily, occurred after the founding of Sais, so that the date of 3129, the year of the murder of Abel by Cain, is not out of line with Plato's date for the founding of the city.
+There is evidence of a city at the location of Athens as early as 5000 BC, and 3565 could conceivably refer to the establishment of an outpost of the Saharan kingdom in southern Europe.
+3231 BC could very well be the date of the establishment of a colony of that same kingdom on the banks of the Nile.
+The Atlantean War, which we have identified with the Amazon War (ca 3129–?) described by Diodorus of Sicily, occurred after the founding of Sais, so that the date of 3129, the year of the murder of Abel by Cain (perhaps the Khayu of the Palermo Stone), is not out of line with Plato's date for the founding of the city.
 Epic as it was, this war would not be the last to ravish antediluvian civilization before its final extinction in 2949 BC.
-By 3067 another great conflict was simmering in southern Asia on the Indian subcontinent, a conflict that would end in late autumn in a fratricidal battle of immense proportions on the plains near the city of Kurukshetra.
+By that year another great conflict had come to a boil in southern Asia on the Indian subcontinent, a conflict that came to an end in late autumn in a fratricidal battle of immense proportions on the plains near the city of Kurukshetra.

 3072 BC—The True Kali Yuga

 The Indian astrologers place the beginning of the Kali Yuga, the Age of Iron—of war and depravity instituted by the demon Kali—in the year 3102 BC.
-This calculation is based on an exact 600-year neros cycle, apparently retrocalculated from 102 BC, the year of the birth of Julius Caesar.
+This calculation is based on an exact 600-year neros cycle, apparently retrocalculated from 102 BC, the year of the births of Julius Caesar and Yeshu the Nazir.
 But, as we have already seen, the true physical cycle varied over the centuries, running from as long as 602 years to as short as 592 years before finally coming to an end after 208 BC.
-Adjusting for this deviation, we see that the true beginning of the Kali Yuga was 3072 BC, the year of the cyclical cataclysm that preceded the Battle of Kurukshetra (3067 BC) by five years, as calculated by Narahari Achar from astronomical references in the Mahabharata.
+Adjusting for this deviation, we see that the true beginning of the Kali Yuga was 3072 BC, the year of the cyclical cataclysm that preceded the Battle of Kurukshetra.
 Note that the year 1698 given for the end of the Kali Yuga by some Hindu sources is based on a supposed period of 1200 years from 702 BC until AD 498, whereas there is no year zero in the Western calendar, thus putting the latter date at AD 499 and the end of the Kali Yuga at AD 1699.
-The dates 5500 BC for the Daksha Rishi Period and 6100 BC for the Aditi Rishi Period are also based on this nominal 600-year cycle, with the slight variation that the 2 has been dropped from the end of the year.
-The year 4400 for the Birabhadra Era is a centenary approximation of the tree-ring event that marked the beginning of the Age of Taurus.
+The year 4400 for the beginning of the Birabhadra Era appears to be a centenary approximation of the tree-ring event at 4375 that marked the beginning of Tilak's Age of Orion.
+The Daksha Rishi and Aditi Rishi Eras appear to be based on 1200 and 1800-year retrocalculations from the beginning of the Birabhadra Era.

 Comparison of Indian Eras with the Actual Catastrophic Cycle

-Clearly, from the standpoint of Hindu theology, the Mahabharata War was a direct result of the initiation of the Kali Yuga, whereas, from our current viewpoint, it resulted from the catastrophic events of 3072 and the death of the world emperor—to borrow a term from Waddell—known as Her in Egypt and Heri in India.
+Clearly, from the standpoint of Hindu theology, the Mahabharata War was a direct result of the initiation of the Kali Yuga, whereas, from our current viewpoint, it resulted indirectly from the catastrophic events of 3072 and the death of the world emperor—to borrow a term from Waddell—known as Her in Egypt and Heri in India in 3068, the latter ruler later confused with Krishna.

 The Sibylline Oracles tell us the following, based on the Greek tradition preserved at the Library of Alexandria: